 The Management of the companies which are subject to the impairment test provide a projection of business development of their companies for a period of 3 years.
 For the subsequent 7 years, an estimated growth rate determined by KBC is used to assess the business development.
 The model calculates the present value of these cash flows discounting them at the interest rate resulting from the CAPM model based principles (Capital Asset Pricing Model).
-Cash flows after the projection period are determinated by a present value of the perpetuity with the particular estimated growth rate, determined at KBC (2%).
-The discount rate used is derived from the long term risk-free rate adjusted by business risk and country risk (8.73% - 9.30%).
+Cash flows after the projection period are determinated by a present value of the perpetuity with the particular estimated growth rate, determined at KBC.
+The discount rate used is derived from the long term risk-free rate adjusted by business risk and country risk (6.46% - 7.54%).
 The model is most sensitive on changes of discount rate and earnings growth rate.

-As at 31 December 2014, the Bank created impairment losses for investments in subsidiaries in the amount of EUR 3,265 thousand (2013: EUR 4,300 thousand).
+In 2015, the Bank did not create or release any impairment losses for investments in subsidiaries.
+In 2014, the Bank created impairment losses for investments in subsidiaries in the amount of EUR 3,265 thousand.

-Československá obchodná banka, a.s.Notes to the Separate Financial Statements for the year ended 31 December 2014 prepared in accordance with the International Financial Reporting Standards as adopted by the European Union
+Notes to the Separate Financial Statements for the year ended 31 December 2015 prepared in accordance with the International Financial Reporting Standards as adopted by the European Union